mahpat16/rtd-api-doc/docs/source/dreambooth.rst

 2. The images which are required by dreambooth training for an existing concept.
 Lets call this **class images**.
 This type of images are **optional**.

 Providing class images will help you to cut down training cost both in terms of time and credits.
-Especially if you are retraining multiple instances of the same class, you may provide the same set of class images for each taining that will speed up your retraining.
+Especially if you are training multiple instances of the same class, you may provide the same set of class images for each taining that will speed up your training.
 Again, this is optional.

 In the zip file you provide the instance images should be added to the root of the package.
 The class images should be added to a subdirectory called dataset_class.
 See example below::